The Customer Lifecycle in Retail

 • Offering excellent after-sales service

-It's also crucial not to let potential customers slip away along the way.
-That's why effective tactics such as setting up automated scenarios in the event of shopping cart abandonment or navigation scenarios are recommended.
+It is also crucial not to let potential customers slip away along the way: the average online shopping cart abandonment rate stands at 70.22% (Baymard Institute, 2026).
+That’s why effective tactics—such as implementing automated workflows in the event of detected cart abandonment or when a user is browsing are recommended.

 These days, personalized attention is primordial, and part of that personalization can be delivered with the help of artificial intelligence (AI).
 For example, a chatbot can be integrated into e-commerce to answer customer queries around the clock.
 However, it is important to combine AI with human intervention at key moments in the customer relationship.